Avocado Nutrition, Benefits, and Recipes

 Take a look at the avocado nutrition facts and it’s easy to see why this superfruit is so stellar for your health.
 Not only is it loaded with healthy fats, vitamins, and minerals, but the majority of carbs in avocado are actually made up of fiber.

-One cup of avocado contains the following nutrients:
+One cup of sliced avocado contains the following nutrients:

 - 234 calories